 “Supporting diversity in the profession is a priority for Williams & Connolly.
 We are proud to support the Corporate Counsel Women of Color, the Hispanic National Bar Association, Lambda Legal, the Minority Corporate Counsel Association, and the NAACP Legal Defense Fund, among many other organizations.”

 Williams & Connolly recognizes diversity and inclusion as core values; exceptional advocates are not cut from a single—or predictable—cloth.
 We work to recruit individuals from diverse backgrounds and provide them with the opportunities and resources necessary to thrive.

-Our Diversity & Inclusion Committee, chaired by partner Ana Reyes, develops and monitors initiatives to achieve our goals, and the entire firm implements them.
+Our Diversity & Inclusion Committee, chaired by partners Ana Reyes and Amy Saharia, develops and monitors initiatives to achieve our goals, and the entire firm implements them.
 Our commitment to diversity and inclusion makes us better able to serve our clients and community.

 Our recruiting efforts aim to increase the number of diverse candidates considered and hired by our Hiring Committee.
 We actively recruit diverse summer associates and associates through targeted initiatives.
 We participate in career fairs, panels, and other events focused on women and diverse students.
 In addition, we partner with diverse students groups at many top law schools to host 1L receptions.